-Yet, Yahuwah tells us many times, in His Word, of the great importance for His children to ‘Fear God’:
+Yet, Yahuwah tells us many times that it is of great importance for His children to ‘Fear God’:

 “… it shall be well with them that fear God!”
 (Ecclesiastes 8:12b; see also Ecclesiastes 12:13; Leviticus 19:14, 32; 25:17; Deuteronomy 4:10; 6:2, 13, 24; 8:6).

 These verses teach us that it is for our well-being that we fear God.
 Surely we would like things to be well with us!
 Yahuwah, who created us and loves us immensely, knows it is for our good to learn to ‘Fear God!’

 Let us therefore pursue this wonderful characteristic of the ‘Fear of the LORD!’

 The Hebrew Word ‘Fear’

 The word ‘fear’, as seen in Psalms 111:10a – “The fear of the LORD is the beginning of wisdom” – is the Hebrew word “yir’ah” <Strong’s #3374>, the root word being “yar’ey” <Strong’s #3372>, which can be traced to the primitve root word being “ya-rah” <Strong’s #3384>.

 The meaning of ‘yir’ah’ and its root word ‘yar’ey’ are very similar: meaning ‘fearing, fearful, to be afraid exceedingly, dreadful, honourable reverence, and to be had in reverence’.

 The meaning of the primitive root word ‘ya-rah’ has the primary meaning of ‘to flow as water, as well as to point out, to teach’.

 This is how King David describes it: